Giwayume/Remove-Mobile-App-Install-Interstitials/README.md

 ## Installation

 First you need to install an adblocker extension on your mobile browser that supports filter lists.
 Currently only a few mobile browsers support this.
+Then reference this filter list in the settings.

 ### Firefox